roboscienceorg/book/source/Simulation/MovingDifferential.rst

 ~~~~~~~~~~~~~~~~~~~~

 We will use Euler’s (“Oil-ler’s”) method for solving the differential
-equations.
-Euler’s method approximates the derivatives with a forward
+equations. :index:`Euler’s method` approximates the derivatives with a forward
 finite difference and converts the differential equation into a
 difference equation.
 The difference equations are algebraic and can be
 evaluated numerically.
 This is also known as a finite difference method.